 Based upon our site work, unit efficiencies appear to be consistently tracked and accurate in the tracking system.
 Unit sizes, however, were noted to not consistently be accurately tracked.

-In general, although the team found some systems outside the acceptable sizing range, they conclude Our assessment of unit air flow resulted in 49% of units having air flow at or below 350 CFM/ton.
+In general, although the team found some systems outside the acceptable sizing range, we conclude that equipment sizing is a low level issue, but not causing substantial inefficiencies in the central air conditioning systems replaced under the Connecticut programs.

+Our assessment of unit air flow resulted in 49% of units having air flow at or below 350 CFM/ton.
 However, due to not being able to consistently take measurements with blowers at full speed, the team believes that these lower measurements are not likely to be significantly affecting the efficiency of the program installed units.

 Based on the impact findings, the Companies or EEB may wish to:

+Consider the use of SEER in the PSD to calculate energy savings for this measure but continue to use EER for peak demand savings.
+SEER better reflects the average of the EER over the range of operating conditions that would be seen over the course of a year while EER is more representative of performance at the peak condition being estimated.

 Consider the use of the seasonal peak DSF from this study (0.45) in lieu of the PSD assumption of 0.591.

 Re-examine the manner in which tracking savings are calculated to ensure adherence to the PSD.
-Notable items in this regard include ensuring use of the proper baseline when calculating tracking savings and ensuring proper crediting of all savings associated with retrofit events.
+Notable items in this regard include ensuring use of the proper baseline when calculating tracking savings and ensuring proper crediting of all savings associated with retrofit events and not dividing lifetime savings by measure life to estimate annual savings.

-Re-examine the method being used to gather and input CAC unit sizes (tons) in the tracking system.
+Re-examine the method being used to gather and input CAC unit sizes (tons) and EERs in the tracking system to ensure accuracy and comprehensiveness..
+One idea in this regard might be to accompany each rebate application with model specification sheets from the AHRI database to ensure proper coding and backup.

+Consider changing the term Annual Savings Factor (ASF) in the current PSD to reflect it being more of a Usage Factor.
+This term will make it more consistent with how it is used in the savings formula.

-Based on the process findings, in planning for future program marketing and encouraging early replacement of CAC, the Companies or EEB may wish to:
+Based on the market research findings, in planning for future program marketing and encouraging early replacement of CAC, the Companies or EEB may wish to:

 Better emphasize, and more clearly communicate, the size and types of CAC rebates available to HES participants.
 As one participant noted, “[They] should say up front about [the] $500 rebate.”